bylucaspaiva/Linktivities/README.md

 A complete social network coded in .Net and React.

-## Some important things about this project

-The intuit of this project is to follow the most recomended way to build a complex system.
-So it was being builded following SOLID principies and Clean Architecture, aiming to have a scalable, maintainable, and testable codebase.
+The intent of this project is to follow the most recommended way to build a complex system.
+So it was built following SOLID principles and Clean Architecture, aiming to have a scalable, maintainable, and testable codebase.
 The communication between layers is handled by the Mediator pattern, which centralizes requests and decouples components, leading to a better separation of concerns and more organized code.

 ## NuGet Packages